-- Borrowers with low or poor credit score can qualify for subprime loans that include many loans, such as mortgages and personal loans.
+- Borrowers with low or poor credit scores can qualify for subprime loans that include many types of loans, such as mortgages and personal loans.

-- If borrowers keep making timely payments on subprime loans, their credit scores might improve.
+- If borrowers make timely payments on subprime loans, their credit scores might improve.

-- Subprime loans provide opportunities to borrowers to buy homes and other things that they would not have been able to fund otherwise.
+- Subprime loans provide opportunities to borrowers to buy homes and other goods that they would not have been able to fund otherwise.

 Limitations of a Subprime Loan

 - Subprime loans charge higher interest rates to compensate for the higher credit risk.